kimgoetzke/randolf/README.md

 ```

 - `name`: The name of the hotkey.
 This is used to identify the hotkey in logs but has no other value.
 - `path`: The path to the executable of the application to be started.
-Must use double backslashes (`\\`) as path
+Use double backslashes (`\\`) as path
-  separators.
-If the executable is in the system path, you can use just the name of the executable (e.g.
+  separators when declaring the path using `"`.
+If the executable is in the system path, you can use just the name of
-  `wt.exe`).
+  the executable (e.g. `wt.exe`).
 - `hotkey`: The key name (
   see [list of options](https://github.com/iholston/win-hotkeys/blob/f5f903a725ce309f86608bba6d8a76fb6efb97b8/src/keys.rs#L506))
   to be used to start the application.
-Modifier key is always `Win`.
+Modifier key is always `Win` (feel free to raise an GitHub issue to change this).
   Must be a single key.
-- `execute_as_admin`: Whether to execute the application as administrator.
+- `execute_as_admin`: Whether to execute the application with administrator privileges.
 If unsure, set this to `false`.
 - You can define an arbitrary number of hotkeys.
 - Using the same key for multiple hotkeys is not supported.
-- Hotkeys cannot be configured via the tray icon context menu.

-#### Exclusion settings

-Randolf allows excluding certain windows from being interactable (e.g. selectable/movable) via the application.
-A small
-number of windows are excluded by default in order for the application to function properly.

-You can add additional windows to the exclusion list by adding their title or class name to the `[exclusion_settings]`
-section.
-Randolf currently does not provide any features to identify the title or class name of a window other than
-logging the _title_ of a window when it is being interacted with via the application.

 ## FAQ